kyliepace/eleventy-blog/src/drafts/remote-working.md

 ---
-title: Thoughts On Remote Working 2 Years Later
+title: Thoughts on remote working 2 years on
 description: Alter your site config
 date: 2022-01-04
 tags: